Ivacy VPN Review

 Ivacy VPN Vs. ExpressVPN

 ExpressVPN is a popular VPN with a lot of similarities to Ivacy VPN.
-While Ivacy VPN has over 1,000 servers in 100 locations, ExpressVPN has around twice that with more than 2,000 servers in more than 150 locations.
+For instance, VPN.
+Ivacy VPN has over 3,500 servers in 100 locations.
+ExpressVPN has around the same number, though its servers are spread out in 150 locations.
 Fortunately, neither Ivacy VPN or ExpressVPN is part of an international surveillance alliance like Five Eyes, and both are based out of countries known to have strong privacy laws (Singapore and the British Virgin Islands, respectively).

 Both VPNs have adequate privacy policies proving their no data logging claims.
 Only ExpressVPN has a kill switch on Mac and iOS, a feature I believe to be essential.
 You should be able to stream from Netflix and torrent files with both VPNs.
 Both VPNs have split tunneling, so you can access a private and a public network simultaneously, except on Macs and iOS for Ivacy VPN.